Baron Cozens-Hardy

 Baron Cozens-Hardy, of Letheringsett in the County of Norfolk, was a title in the Peerage of the United Kingdom.
 It was created on 1 July 1914 for Sir Herbert Cozens-Hardy, Master of the Rolls from 1907 to 1918.
-He was succeeded by his eldest son, the second Baron.
-He represented Norfolk South in Parliament as a Liberal.
-He was succeeded by his younger brother, the third Baron.
+He had represented Norfolk South in Parliament as a Liberal from 1885 to 1899.
+He was succeeded by his eldest son, the second Baron, who was in turn succeeded by his younger brother, the third Baron.
 The title became extinct on the death of the fourth Baron on 11 September 1975.